Violence against women and their children

 • assistance to sustain tenancy or prevent tenancy failure or eviction

-• assistance to prevent foreclosures or for mortgage arrears (AIHW 2021).
+• assistance to prevent foreclosures or for mortgage arrears (AIHW 2022).

-The measure is intended to track the proportion of people with disability experiencing domestic and family violence who are assisted into safe and secure housing when requested.
-Due to the nature of the available data, the measure is reported here as:
+The Outcomes Framework intended to track the proportion of people with disability experiencing domestic and family violence who are assisted into safe and secure housing when requested.
+Measure wording has been revised in this report to reflect available data more accurately (see Appendix B: List of measures).

-• proportion of SHS clients with disability experiencing domestic and family violence who are provided assistance for accommodation when needed.
+• Proportion of SHS clients with disability experiencing domestic and family violence who are provided assistance for accommodation when needed.

 The desired key system outcome for this measure is that domestic and family violence services provide assistance needed to people with disability.